Harshavardhanreddy11/AI_Lab_2023-24/README.md

-# Ex.No: 1  Implementation of Breadth First Search
+# Ex.No: 1  Implementation of depth First Search
 ### AIM:
-To write a python program to implement Breadth first Search.
+To write a python program to implement depth first Search.
 ### Algorithm:
 1. Start the program
 2. Create the graph by using adjacency list representation